 What are the essential attributes of a successfully localized name for a Western brand?

-Different brands face different challenges; some brands want to resonate with local culture while others want to emphasize their Western provenance.
+Different brands face different challenges in brand naming for the Chinese market; some brands want to resonate with local culture while others want to emphasize their Western provenance.
 Before choosing a name, companies should consider the following:

 - What is your brand’s promise to the Chinese market?

 - What localized brand story do you want to tell?